Testimonials are the most powerful marketing and sales tool.

 On website

 People who end up on your website are most likely interested in your offerings, but not necessarily ready to buy yet.
-They may be in the early stages of consideration: weighing the pros and cons, looking for evidence.
+They may be in the early stages of consideration: weighing the pros and cons, and looking for evidence.

 Enter testimonials: a carefully placed, relevant testimonial may serve as an incredibly powerful decision-making factor in the purchase process.